andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

 * [PostgreSQL for MySQL users](http://www.coderholic.com/postgresql-for-mysql-users/)
 * [How To Use Roles and Manage Grant Permissions in PostgreSQL on a VPS](https://www.digitalocean.com/community/articles/how-to-use-roles-and-manage-grant-permissions-in-postgresql-on-a-vps--2)

+This posr will cover:

+- Working with users in PostgreSQL
+- Working with CSV files
+- Running queries from the command line

-In this post I'll be sharing what I learned!
+In this post, I'll share what I learned!

-I wanted to learn how to work with CSV files and run queries from the command line.

-Statements can be run using the psql command line client.

 ## Roles